 I work with all of the issues listed on the GCRC About Us page.
 My ongoing work with people with cancer at The Fountain Centre, www.fountaincentre.org, Royal Surrey Hospital, has led to a special interest in working with the emotional impact of living with cancer, untreatable cancer and chronic illness.

 MBACP Accredited Counsellor, BA (Hons) Integrative-Relational Counselling (Middlesex).
-MA in Child & Adolescent Psychotherapy and Counselling (2021)
+MA in Child & Adolescent Psychotherapy and Counselling (Middlesex)

 My name is Galina and I am a Psychotherapeutic Counsellor, an IAPT NHS Counsellor, and a Child & Adolescent Psychotherapist.
 I believe that life is about freedom of being and that this is within the potential of each one of us.
-Counselling is about re-activating this potential.
-The true therapeutic involvement between a counsellor and a client creates a healing relationship, which develops what is already in you – your natural ability to restore the balance, to change and grow.
+Psychotherapy is about re-activating this potential.
+The true therapeutic involvement between a therapist and a client creates a healing relationship, which develops what is already in you – your natural ability to restore the balance, to change and grow.

 When you are having psychological, emotional or relational difficulties, your experience is giving you a sign for both the problem and the opportunity to grow from it.
 But being alone with your pain can be the biggest obstacle preventing you from recognising the possibilities and choices available to you.
 This is where I can support you and make a difference – by holding a safe and confidential space where you are not alone and your experience really matters.